 A small amount of fruit juice might help to relieve symptoms quickly but excess amounts of quickly absorbed carbohydrates (such as high glycaemic index foods) may exacerbate the occurrence of nausea and vomiting.
 Make sure if you eat grains they are wholegrain and avoid sugar and processed foods.

-Click Here for more information on Low glycaemic foods
+Click Here for further reading - Low glycaemic foods

 If you are vomiting during pregnancy it is vital that you maintain adequate fluid intake.You may find liquid-based meals such as smoothies, soups and juices easier to consume.